 Enjoy cocktails and a couples massage in the clouds

-Located on the 60th floor of the Four Seasons Hotel Philadelphia at Comcast Center — Philadelphia’s first-and-only Forbes Travel Guide Five-Star Hotel — JG SkyHigh specializes in cocktail-hour experiences with unmatchable city views.
-Created by French-American chef Jean-Georges, the premier cocktail bar offers a range of wines, beers and cocktails by the glass, including Rittenhouse Rye Manhattans, Ginger Margaritas and Spiced Pear Daiquiris.
+Located on the 60th floor of the Four Seasons Hotel Philadelphia at Comcast Center — Philadelphia’s first-and-only Forbes Travel Guide Five-Star Hotel and recipient of its first AAA Five Diamond Hotel Designation — JG SkyHigh specializes in cocktail-hour experiences with unmatchable city views.
+Created by French-American chef Jean-Georges, the premier cocktail bar offers a range of wines, beers and cocktails by the glass, including Walnut Rye Boulevardiers, Ginger Margaritas and Spiced Pear Daiquiris.
 The sleek and minimalist-designed hotel occupies the top floors of the impressive new 60-story Comcast Technology Center, Philadelphia’s tallest tower offering unobstructed 360° views of the city.
-For more signature hotel bars in Philadelphia, click here.
+For those looking for multiple nights of cocktails, visit other romantic and signature hotel bars in Philadelphia.

 After cocktails, head to the Four Seasons’ 57th floor Spa — which also achieved the Forbes Travel Guide Five-Star rating — and settle in for a luxurious couples massage on the deck of the hotel’s infinity pool as part of the premier property’s new Night Spa experience.
-Beginning at 10:30 p.m., the infinity pool space becomes all yours for an hour-long massage followed by champagne and private pool access until 1 a.m., To learn more about Night Spa, and for more Four Seasons couples experiences, click here.
+After hours, the infinity pool space becomes all yours for an hour-long massage followed by champagne and private pool access.
+To learn more about Night Spa, including booking the Spa, and for more Four Seasons couples experiences, click here.

 Dine at one of Philadelphia’s intimate restaurants